drizzle-mizzle/CharacterAI-Discord-Bot/README.md

 - Talk with any characters on your own server and change them on the wing.
 - Automatically sets the name and profile picture of the character.
 - Supports sending and receiving of images (you can use it for **image generating** bots).
-- Experimental *audience mode* that makes the character a truly part of your server!
+- Experimental *audience mode* feature that makes your character a *real* participant of the conversation!

 ![chrome_lqjAER1cug](https://user-images.githubusercontent.com/55811932/208914718-5e6fa518-da30-4807-92c7-c2238f4bef87.gif)